-Property, plant and equipment are initially measured at cost and subsequently measured at cost less accumulated depreciation and accumulated impairment loss.
+Property, plant and equipment are stated at cost, less accumulated depreciation and subsequent accumulated impairment loss.

-Property, plant and equipment in the course of construction are measured at cost less any recognized impairment loss.
+Properties in the course of construction for production, supply or administrative purposes are carried at cost, less any recognized impairment loss.
 Cost includes professional fees and borrowing costs eligible for capitalization.
-Such assets are depreciated and classified to the appropriate categories of property, plant and equipment when completed and ready for their intended use.
+Such properties are depreciated and classified to the appropriate categories of property, plant and equipment when completed and ready for intended use.

-Freehold land is not depreciated.

-The depreciation of property, plant and equipment is recognized using the straight-line method.
+Except for freehold land which is not depreciated, the depreciation of property, plant and equipment is recognized using the straight-line method.
 Each significant part is depreciated separately.
 The estimated useful lives, residual values and depreciation methods are reviewed at the end of each reporting period, with the effects of any changes in the estimates accounted for on a prospective basis.

-On derecognition of an item of property, plant and equipment, the difference between the sales proceeds and the carrying amount of the asset is recognized in profit or loss.
+On derecognition of an item of property, plant and equipment, the difference between the sales proceeds and the carrying amount of the asset is recognized in profit or loss h.

-h.
 Investment properties